interuss/dss/config/README.md

 with the current date and git commit hash.

+## Running locally

+Simply run the `run-locally.sh` script in this directory.

 ## Deploying the DSS on Kubernetes

 Note: All DSS instances in the same cluster must point their ntpd at the same NTP Servers.
 [CockroachDB recommends](https://www.cockroachlabs.com/docs/stable/recommended-production-settings.html#considerations)